SalesforceLabs/OrgCheck/docs/index4.queries.md

 #### Query on MetadataComponentDependency
 This query is executed via the Tooling composite API to retrieve dependencies of all custom labels returned by the initial query.
-The composite batches ids (up to 500 per batch) and may split into multiple SOQL calls (up to 100 ids per call).
+The composite batches IDs (up to 500 per batch) and may split into multiple SOQL calls (up to 100 IDs per call).
-Below is an example of such a composite query (version and ids in `url` will vary):
+Below is an example of such a composite query (version and IDs in `url` will vary):
 ```
 POST /tooling/composite
 [